collective/collective.developermanual/source/sessions/login.rst

         You want to make it simple for the users with limited knowledge to edit their own data by redirecting to the edit view right after the login.

+        :return: True or False depending if we found a redirect target to the user or not
         """

         # Get acce s to the site within we are currently processing